rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/05_lecture-M1.md

 		- like port no. 80 - running on http , 25 port no. - on SMTP , 21 port no. - FTP
 		- & this is dangerous , if someone knows about which services on which port no. running <br>then that attacker can easily exploit the system/network ✔
 	- `PTR` record : means pointer
-		- what is pointer ? <br>Ans : means pointing towards a thing <br>eg : u made that mistake then devendra sir will point a finger towards u
+		- Q : what is pointer ? <br>Ans : means pointing towards a thing <br>eg : u made that mistake then devendra sir will point a finger towards u
 		- Q : why PTR record ? importance of it ? <br>Ans : white hat hacker & hackers do scanning on a website , then real name or real domain name of a website <br>don't go to hackers or white hat hacker , so to save from this problem - a different domain name given <br>- Eg : let's a hacker wants to scan wscubetech , so we'll write "google.com" - so when a hacker do scanning <br>then the hacker will get google.com , not wscubetech domain name & due to this , the hacker will get confused <br>& whatever the intention of the hacker is will be stopped & on that moment - hacker will stop the scanning ✔
 		- so in this situation , PTR record used ✔